.

 eligible for bail (a bailable defendant); allowing or admitting of bail (a bailable offense)

-the process of providing bail for an accused person; the act of delivering goods or personal property to another in trust
+the process of providing bail for an accused individual; the act of delivering goods or an individual's property to another in trust

 one who bails property to another